manuelleduc/sle18_artifact/modular-artifacts.md

 Alex is bundled a set of Eclipse plug-ins.

-In the current artifact,  We evaluate Alex in the development of a new DSL for IoT systems modeling resulting from the composition of three independently defined languages (UML activity diagrams, Lua, and the CORBA Interface Description Language).
+In the current artifact,  we evaluate Alex in the development of a new DSL for IoT systems modeling resulting from the composition of three independently defined languages (UML activity diagrams, Lua, and the CORBA Interface Description Language).

 ## Artifacts

-The following table lists exhaustively the files and directories of the artifact is located in `./listing.md`
+The following table lists exhaustively the files and directories of the artifact is located in `./listing.md`.

 ## Requirements